FedySexyVibes/coin-sdk-php/number-portability-sdk/README.md

 ## Consume Messages

 An instance of the `INumberPortabilityMessageListener` needs to be passed to the `NumberPortabilityMessageConsumer`'s `getMessages` method.
-This method connects to the SSE stream and returns a generator of messages.
-Before yielding each message, this generator calls the
-`INumberPortabilityMessageListener`'s `onMessage` function and, if present, the `$offsetPersister`'s `setOffset` method.
-Whenever something goes wrong in processing a message, it yields the original server-sent event with an additional `exception` field.
+This method calls the `INumberPortabilityMessageListener`'s `onMessage` function on each message and, if present, the `$offsetPersister`'s `setOffset` method.

 By default, the `NumberPortabilityMessageConsumer` consumes all ***Unconfirmed*** messages.